RichardTMiles/Singleton/README.md

 - All modifications of the RECOMMENDED standard SHOULD NOT effect the abstraction's features further described in this document.

-- Unwanted features MAY easily be overridden for any class that uses `Psr\Skeleton`.
+- Unwanted features MAY easily be overridden for any class that chooses to inhearite `Psr\Skeleton`.
-  You can override a function defined by the abstraction by redeclairing the function in the child's class body.
-Note, the trait will override any extended class methods that share a further listed method name.
+  You can override any method defined by the abstraction simply by redeclairing the methods name in the child's class body.
+Note, the trait will override any extended class methods that share a method name.
 The abstractions code be MUST follow current PSR return types and features.

 - Singleton allows classes to be overridden by storing the new object in the `getInstance` static variable ( see examples ).
-Proceding calls to the overridden class will then be reflected.
+Preceding calls to the overridden class will then be reflected.

 - The RECOMMENDED Example below uses the GLOBAL scope as a storage container to